 After hundreds of dives all around the world, I thought I was cursed.
-The first time I could have seen it was in Gili Trawangan, Indonesia, 5 years ago.
-The whale shark was below the boat at the safety stop, but I had ascended way before everyone else as my buddy had emptied his tank in only 20 minutes!
-A year later, I went back to Koh Tao for my divemaster at a time when it’s supposed to be an excellent season to spot whale sharks.
-After one full month diving around Koh Tao every single day, no whale shark.
-Another year after, touring in the Visayas, Philippines, I heard there was a place you could easily see whale sharks near Cebu.
-Unfortunately, it was a feeding tourist attraction, and I found on the internet pictures of people riding whale sharks… I decided I didn’t want to be part of that.
+I could have seen one whale shark was in Gili Trawangan, Indonesia.
+The whale shark was below the boat at the safety stop, but I had ascended way before everyone else as my buddy had emptied his tank in 20 minutes.
+A year later, I went back to Koh Tao for my divemaster training at the peak season to spot whale sharks.
+After one full month diving around Koh Tao every single day, still no whale shark in sight.
+Another year after, touring in the Visayas, Philippines, I heard about a place you could easily see whale sharks near Cebu.
+Unfortunately, it was a terrible tourist attraction with feeding involved and people riding whale sharks… there was no way for me to be a part of that.

-As a result, for the 8 years, I’ve been a scuba diver, I’ve been dying to see a whale shark.
+As a result, for the first 8 years of being a scuba diver, I was dying to see a whale shark.
 You could ask why it is so important to me?
 I have indeed been already blessed by many underwater wonders, whether diving with sea lions in Patagonia, manta rays in Komodo, dolphins in Belize, basking sharks in Scotland and finally mola-molas in Bali.
 So why the whale shark?
 Is it because it’s the biggest fish in the world?
 I don’t think so.
 Is it because of its beautiful white spotted blue-grey colours?
-Yes, maybe, aren’t they cute?
-Is it then because of their gracious and peaceful behaviour embodies why we need to protect the oceans?
+Maybe.
+Is it then because of their gracious and peaceful behaviour that embodies why we need to protect the oceans?
 That might be the real reason!
 I wanted to witness how do they feel near us.
 Are they scared of us?
 Curious?
 Playful?
-I tried to find out.

-Last winter, I watched “Finding Dory” with its new whale shark character “Hope”.
-I almost cried as it reminded me how bad I was hoping to see one!
-Just before going to Honduras, which was my ultimate plan, the friend who watched the movie with me made me a lucky charm gift: the plush toy of Hope!
-This is precisely what I needed before boarding my plane in the direction of Central America to go diving in Utila… Hope.
+Last winter, as I watched “Finding Dory” with its new whale shark character “Hope”, I almost cried as it reminded me how bad I was hoping to see one.
+I was just before planning my trip to Honduras.
+The friend who watched the movie with me made me a lucky charm gift: the plush toy of Hope!
+This is precisely what I needed before boarding my plane in the direction of Central America to go diving in Utila: Hope.

 The best places in the world to swim with whale sharks

-Knowing I wanted to see some whale sharks, I quickly listed the places I had the best chances to see them.
-Unfortunately, most of the sites were too expensive, too, far away.
+Given how badly I wanted to see whale sharks, I quickly listed the places I had the best chances to see them.
+Unfortunately, many sites were too expensive or too far away.
 If like me you badly want to see whale sharks, here are a few places to consider:

 - Ningaloo Reef, Australia: The whale shark season is from March to June but peak season would be in May.
 Any diving activity in Australia is known for not being budget travellers friendly.
-It’s quite a trip to get there as first you need to fly to Australia and then travel to this remote place on the West coast of Australia, 1130 km north of Perth.
+It’s quite a trip to get there as first you need to fly to Australia and then head to Exmouth, quite a remote place in Westerne Australia, 1130 km north of Perth.

 - Tofo, Mozambique: The best period is between June and January.
 If you thought because it’s Africa it would be cheap, you need to know safari tourism is a luxury thing all along the Eastern African Coast, prepare your dollars!

-- Holbox, Mexico: Book in July/August for the peak season.
+- Yucatan, Mexico: Book in July/August for the peak season.
 It might be the most affordable option on this list with the best chance to see them, but you need to spend about 200$ to snorkel with them and many, many other people.
 Update 2023: I did the tour to swim with whale sharks in Isla Mujeres and it’s not something I would recommend.

 On the other side, there are also a few whale sharks destinations that are more budget-friendly:

 - Donsol Bay, Philippines: For a chance to see wild whales sharks in the Philippines head to Donsol from February to April which is the peak season.
-The activity is very regulated; you can only snorkel with the whale sharks.
+The activity is apparently well regulated; you can only snorkel with the whale sharks.
 Unfortunately, Donsol was a bit far away from my route on my first trip to the Visayas around Cebu.
 The best would be if you are travelling around Manilla area, by road it’s 535 km away, or you can take a 1-hour flight to Legazpi Airport.
-Generally speaking, The Philippines is an excellent destination for adventurous backpackers.
-Scuba diving can be cheap if you have your entire scuba diving gear with you.
-However, you need to travel for some time in the country to make a stop in Donsol worthy.

 Special note: This list cannot be exhaustive.
 However, for information, I removed on purpose from this list any destination I considered unethical.